PS has been watching anime as long as she's been living. For her, it's a perfect getaway to the cherished world where everything's possible.

 In response to the heinous crimes, Japan establishes Section 9, which is meant to deal with such issues.
 Daisuke Aramaki and Motoko Kusanagi led Section 9 to successfully bring justice over the entire social spectrum.

 Their success doesn’t last for long when a top-level hacker called “The Laughing Man” pushes them into an inescapable cat and mouse game.

 In Ergo Proxy, the character Vincent Law is confused about his past.
 He has a double personality and is searching for his real identity.
 Similarly in Casshern Sins, Casshern embarks on a gurney to find the truth about his past.
 Both the series are set in a post-apocalyptic world, where humans no longer have control over everything and robots are becoming aware of their existence.

-Unexpectedly, the incident leads to cataclysm which probably may lead to the end of the world.
+Unexpectedly, the incident leads to a cataclysm that may cause the world's end.
 After 100 years, the world is suffocated with poison.
-Due to which, humans don’t have the strength for reproduction, so their species are on the verge of extinction.
+Due to this, humans don’t have the strength for reproduction, so their species are on the verge of extinction.
 However, robots have still managed to survive by regularly replacing their damaged parts.
 But, how long will this all last?

 5. Urufuzu Rein (Wolf’s Rain)

 A post-apocalyptic anime shows the co-existence of humans and robots just like Ergo Proxy.
 In fact, many of the characters also share similar personalities that will make you wonder if you are watching a new season of Ergo Proxy.